mhdzy/SSLboard/README.md

 #### User Session Tokens

 Since we were using RPC's, theoretically, any connected (via `grpc.Dial()` call) user could make RPC's to our service.
 Thus, we needed to create a list of unique user session ID tokens, stored in the bolt database.
+We then authenticate each remote procedure call by checking the given username:token pair against our database, and then validate each call as coming from an authenticated user.

 #### gRPC